Suzanna Love: Early life

 Love was born in New York City on April 8, 1950, to Marie Felicité (née Pratt; 1926–2002) and Kennett Love (1924–2013).
 Her father, originally from St. Louis, Missouri, was a correspondent for The New York Times, and covered international affairs extensively in the 1950s.
 Her mother was a descendant of Charles Pratt, who founded the Pratt Institute.
 Love is a Standard Oil heiress.

 Love and her siblings were raised Roman Catholic.
-She attended the Stuart Country Day School of the Sacred Heart in New Jersey, and later enrolled at Vassar College.
+She attended the Stuart Country Day School of the Sacred Heart in Princeton, New Jersey, and later enrolled at Vassar College.
 After dropping out of college after her second year of studies, Love relocated to London, and for a brief period became addicted to heroin.
 After becoming sober, she returned to the United States, and decided to embark on an acting career.

 Acting career

-After appearing in a minor part in Hair (1979) under the stage name Suki Love, she auditioned for director Ulli Lommel for his forthcoming horror film, The Boogeyman (1980).
-The two subsequently began both a romantic and professional relationship, and were married in New York City on January 26, 1978.
-Love starred in and co-wrote several of Lommel's films throughout the 1980s, beginning with Cocaine Cowboys (1979), followed by Blank Generation and The Boogeyman (both released in 1980).
+Her career in films began with a minor part in Hair (1979) under the stage name Suki Love.
+Shortly before, she had met director Ulli Lommel while he was auditioning actresses for his first film in the United States.
+The two began both a romantic and professional relationship and were married in New York City on January 26, 1978.
+Love subsequently starred in several of Lommel's films throughout the late 1970’s and early 1980s, beginning with Blank Generation, followed by Cocaine Cowboys (1979) and would co-write and headline his hit horror film The Boogeyman (1980).
 In The Boogeyman, Love co-starred alongside her brother, Nicholas, who portrayed her character's brother in the film.

-In 1983, she appeared in four of Lommel's films: the psychological thriller Olivia; the science fiction film BrainWaves; the horror film Boogeyman II; and the supernatural horror film The Devonsville Terror, the last of which she co-wrote with Lommel.
+She further appeared in four films for Lommel, all released in 1983: the psychological thriller Olivia; the science fiction film BrainWaves; the horror film Boogeyman II; and the supernatural horror film The Devonsville Terror, the last of which she co-wrote with Lommel.

 In 1984, Love appeared in Lommel's satirical science fiction musical film Strangers in Paradise, in which she portrayed a punk singer, followed by the comedy Revenge of the Stolen Stars (1985).

 Later life

 Love has largely remained out of the public eye since retiring from acting in 1991, though she did collaborate with Vinegar Syndrome in 2020, providing an on-camera interview for their Blu-ray release of Olivia.
-In 2023, she again provided interviews for the company's Blu-ray releases of The Devonsville Terror and The Boogeyman.
+In 2023, further footage from the 2020 interview was included in the company's Blu-ray releases of The Devonsville Terror and The Boogeyman.